-The display uses the alert banner and the alert symbol 1 to provide information about alerts.
+The display uses the alert banner and the alert symbol $\widehat{\mathbf{0}}$ to provide information about alerts.

-Table 12-1: Alert information on display
+Table 11-1: Alert information on display

 Display status Cause User action Alert banner One or more alerts are active.
 Resolve the conditions to clear the alert.
 When the alert is cleared or acknowledged, the banner will be removed.
-Alert symbol 1 One or more alerts are unacknowledged.
-Acknowledge the alert.
+Alert symbol 1 Acknowledge the alert.
 When all alerts are acknowledged, the alert icon will be removed.

 If alert security is enabled, the alert banner is never displayed.
-To view detailed information, you must use the alert menu: Menu $\rightarrow$ (i) Alert List.
+To view detailed information, you must use the alert menu: Menu \rightarrow (i) Alert List.